 To treat sore nipples due to breastfeeding

-Regular breastfeeding especially in the early months post delivery and when your little one is teething can cause sore nipples for many women.
-This is very painful and as much as a mother wants to give her nourishing milk to her baby, sore nipples makes it extremely difficult.
+Regular breastfeeding especially in the early months post-delivery and when your little one is teething can cause sore nipples for many women.
+This is very painful and as much as a mother wants to give her nourishing milk to her baby, sore nipples make it extremely difficult.

 - Mix two drops of peppermint oil with a few drops of coconut oil.